Diamond (12012 album)

-Diamond is a full-length album from 12012.
+Diamond is a full-length album from 12012, released on December 12, 2007.
 The album was their major label debut, after their move to Universal Music.
 The album is available in two editions, a regular and special edition; the regular containing a bonus track and the special, a DVD featuring making-of footage, the music video for "Diamond", as well as live footage and a promotional poster.